valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 - `arity`: Number of arguments, including the command name itself.
-A positive number specifies an exact number of arguments and a negative number specifies a minimum number of arguments, so use -N to say >= N. Redis validates a call before passing it to a module, so this can replace an arity check inside the module command implementation.
+A positive number specifies an exact number of arguments and a negative number specifies a minimum number of arguments, so use -N to say >= N. Valkey validates a call before passing it to a module, so this can replace an arity check inside the module command implementation.
 A value of 0 (or an omitted arity field) is equivalent to -2 if the command has sub commands